 The Company defines capital as consisting of shareholder's equity (comprised of issued share capital, reserves, accumulated translation differences and deficit), and cash.
 The Company manages its capital structure to maximize its financial flexibility making adjustments to it in response to changes in economic conditions and the risk characteristics of the underlying assets and business opportunities.
 The Company does not presently utilize any quantitative measures to monitor its capital, but rather relies on the expertise of the Company's management to sustain the future development of the business.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-As at December 31, 2016, the Company is not subject to any externally imposed capital requirements or debt covenants.
-The change to the Company's approach to capital management during the period entailed its subsidiary, Signifi Mobile Inc. borrowing \$250,000 CDN from the Business Development Bank of Canada.
-This loan is repayable over a 7-year period with no capital repayments until August 2016.
-At Signifi's discretion, they may postpone any principal repayments to

-February 23, 2017.
-Siyata Mobile Inc. and its subsidiary Siyata Mobile Canada Inc. jointly and severally guarantee the repayment of the principal and interest on this loan.
+As at March 31, 2017, the Company is not subject to any externally imposed capital requirements or debt covenants other than what is required by its bankers for its subsidiary, Signifi Mobile Inc. The change to the Company's approach to capital management during the period entailed its subsidiary, Signifi Mobile Inc. to obtain a CDN\$1.275MM credit facility from National Bank.
+Siyata Mobile Inc. jointly and severally guarantee the repayment of the principal and interest on this loan.